-The issues that are important to your front-line customer service representatives are different from the issues that are important to your order processing employees.
-Stay informed with what those issues are.
+The issues that are important to your front-line customer service representatives are different from the problems that are important to your order processing employees.
+Stay informed of what those issues are.

 V – Value

-Perhaps your organization is one that employees feel proud to work for or your benefit package is particularly generous.
+Perhaps your organization is one that employees feel proud to work for, or your benefits package is particularly generous.
 Maybe your on-site health club facility is better than any place in town.
 That value may already exist, but you have taken the time or thought to remind employees that it’s there.
 What unique extras does your organization offer to employees?

 W – Why?

 When going through the process of decision making, implementing a new policy, or changing an existing one, do you let your employees know why?
 Many companies lament that employees don’t like dealing with change, but that isn’t necessarily true.
 What employees don’t like is change they don’t understand.
 Communicating the why behind the decisions you make is a simple step to take toward engaging employees.

 Employees like to feel like they are part of an organization that they can proudly brag about to friends and family.
 They want to tell others about the great things their company does and how they help contribute to those great things.
 Employees feel proud when their organization reaches its goals, creates new products, or achieves recognition.
 Strive for excellence.